 For a full list of criteria, please see the governance document available on the Market Improvement Fund webpage.

-If the winning bids equate to less than £1.5m, all monies will be redistributed to trading parties as per the usual process.
+If the winning bids equate to less than the agreed total amount, all monies will be redistributed to trading parties as per the usual process.

-A list of successful applicants and a brief summary of why they were successful will be published on the MOSL website at the end of each funding round.
+A list of successful applicants and a brief summary of their project will be published on the MOSL website.

 Yes.
-The Market Improvement Fund has been designed to complement Ofwat's Innovation Competitions so that the application process and supporting information remains the same.
 However, you will need to provide sufficient information to prove that funding has been secured by Ofwat's fund.

 Related pages